-The Company's auditors are Grant Thornton LLP, who have prepared the Independent Auditors' Report to Shareholders in respect of its audited annual consolidated financial statements.
-Grant Thornton LLP have confirmed that they are independent with respect to the Company within the meaning of the relevant rules and related interpretations prescribed by the relevant professional body in Nova Scotia.
+The Company's auditor are PricewaterhouseCoopers LLP, which has prepared the Independent Auditor's Report to Shareholders in respect of its audited annual consolidated financial statements.
+PricewaterhouseCoopers LLP have confirmed that they are independent with respect to the Company within the meaning of the relevant rules and related interpretations prescribed by the relevant professional body in Nova Scotia.